 Yeah.

-You know, and you mentioned the uh sometimes they don't block you, but what they do is they make sure you can never have any more followers.
+You know, you mentioned sometimes they don't block you, but what they do is they make sure you can never have any more followers.

-You can never I've been frozen at a number for uh a year.
+I've been frozen at a number for a year.

-You know, Don Jr., uh Donald Trump Jr. posted his analytics.
+You know, Don Jr., Donald Trump Jr., posted his analytics.

-He had something like sixty-five million people look at his Twitter account in the last month, but not he didn't get a single new follower, which of course is impossible.
+He had something like 65 million people look at his Twitter account in the last month, but he didn't get a single new follower, which of course is impossible.

 It's going to change that number, but my number hasn't changed in two months.